 These casings are produced at Smokehouse Chef in Texas and ship directly from the factory.
 You'll get casings with a 32-34 mm fill diameter, which requires a 3/4-inch tube.
 With each pack, you can make about 25 pounds of homemade sausage.

 The other option is man-made casings, which contain a variety of natural and artificial materials.
-Among the materials used in sausage casings are cellulose, collagen, or materials of a synthetic origin.
+Such as cellulose casing, collagen, or synthetic one.

 Man-made sausage casings have the advantage of holding together well and being easier to use and less gross during preparation.
 That said, their flavor just can’t match the juicy, satisfying bite of a natural casing that adds smoke and flavor when used on the BBQ.